-This course contains instructions that permit the student to explore a variety of factors that focus on changing and increasing an organization's effectiveness through planning.
-Additional topics examined include organizational climate, teams, the structural bases of centralization and decentralization, job design, decision making processes, and design theories.
+This course defines factors that increase overall organizational effectiveness through change and planning.
+This course will examine a myriad of topics pertaining to organizational development, including organizational climate, culture, teams, structural bases of centralization and decentralization, job design, decision-making processes, and design theories.